prashanthlalan/HTML-and-CSS-Projects/README.md

 # HTML-and-CSS-Projects
-This contains all the folders and submitted HTML and CSS Assignments.
+This contains all the folders and files submitted HTML and CSS Assignments.